st-t/solita-bike-app/README.md

 ![screenshot](https://i.gyazo.com/92fb3c010cd8a2ee83125846be9948de.png)

-### If no errors show up, you should instantly see a button to import datasets:
+### You should instantly see a button to import datasets:

 ![screenshot](https://i.gyazo.com/837300a6d6dba2784b006de38959e3f1.png)